scottyschup/ruby-curriculum/w1d3/refactoring.md

 necessitate changes to interacting classes.
 Minimizing exposure will better enable change.

 [From the wiki page:][coupling-wiki] "Coupling (dependency) is the degree to which each program module relies on each one of the other modules."
-Here is an interesting analysis of [coupling][coupling-principles]:

 Indecent exposure may result in coupling that is too tight.
 The more extensive your classes' interface, the more tightly other classes can